 KPIs about data and deliverables

 The data you generate is then delivered to the customer who makes a clinical, research, or business decision based on it.
 You should, therefore, monitor how good are your data and deliverables.

 Data quality can be monitored by performing regular quality control tests with certified reference samples.
 You can determine the accuracy and precision of repeated measurements on reference samples and use them as KPIs.

 - the regularity of reference material controls,

 Another option to measure data quality is to extract the experiments that followed the same protocol in the past year and again calculate the precision and accuracy of each experiment.
 Then you can use the average precision and accuracy as KPIs.
 It might be more problematic to do this if you keep your data in paper notebooks, but it’s much easier with electronic lab notebook (ELN).

 Having KPIs in place opens a whole new opportunity to optimize the performance of your lab.
 While this, in fact, means optimization of one single process that is related to the optimized KPI.
 Try to keep optimizing only a few KPIs at a time, otherwise, it might become too overwhelming for the staff.

-You should start by setting the goals.
+You should start by setting goals.
 When setting the goals you can use the SMART framework.
-SMART goals are Specific, Measurable, Attainable, Relevant and Time-bound.
+SMART goals are Specific, Measurable, Attainable, Relevant, and Time-bound.
 Let’s look at an example of a SMART goal in the laboratory.
 We would like to reduce the number of consumables that are wasted each month.